Brand stores

 The system needs a gadget snap that has a prepare-device hook script that points the device to the Serial Vault.
 The hook script sets a few snapd variables, including the Serial vault URL and device’s serial number.

-See Serial vault overview for further Serial vault details, and our IoT guide for more details on using devices with a Brand store.
+See Serial vault overview for further Serial vault details, and our IoT guide for more details on using devices with a dedicated Snap Store.